 I’m Kirk, and I’ve created this site as a way to share with you some of synthesizers that I’ve collected over the years.
 Here’s some info about myself –

 In 1988, I was 25 years old, had just about finished college, and had landed a well-paying full-time job.
-As I was single and few responsibilities at the time, I bought my first synthesizer.
+As I was single and had few responsibilities at the time, I bought my first synthesizer.
 My love of electronic music and synths began several years earlier.

-I had been a fan of electronic music since childhood – Walter Carlos’ Switched on Bach was probably one of the first major records that I had heard on the radio as a small child.
+I had been a fan of electronic music since early childhood – Walter Carlos’ Switched on Bach was probably one of the first major records that I had heard on the radio as a small child.
 I started piano lessons about age 8, and was acceptably good for my age.
 As a gift for my piano teacher Mrs. Wilkins, my parents and I gave her a copy of Switched on Bach for Christmas.
 I checked it out of her lending library not too long after the holidays.

 I continued piano lessons, and joined a stage band in junior high school.
 The band instructor, Mr. Kvech, wanted soneone to play the tuba in his stage band.
 As I was big enough to carry a tuba, I had no brass instrument experience.
 So he bought a Fender Rhodes Piano Bass for me to play.
 Along with it came a HUGE Peavey TNT 100 bass amp.
 The TNT 100 was just big enough to set the Piano Bass on top of the amp to use as a stand.